Mercedes-Benz C111

-The Mercedes-Benz C111 was a series of experimental automobiles produced by Mercedes-Benz in the 1960s and 1970s.
+The Mercedes-Benz C111 was a series of experimental automobiles produced by Daimler-Benz in the 1960s and 1970s.
 The company was experimenting with new engine technologies, including Wankel engines, diesel engines, and turbochargers, and used the basic C111 platform as a testbed.
 Other experimental features included multi-link rear suspension, gull-wing doors and a luxurious interior with leather trim and air conditioning.